doig-u/docker-lemp/README.md

 New Pageview # 8
 ```

-You must create new container with other version tag, copy code and db inside, and commit it:
+You must create new container with other version tag, copy code inside, and commit it:
 ```
 $ docker create --name yournpm-prod yourrepo/yournpm:1
 $ docker cp ./code yournpm-prod:/var/www/
-$ docker cp ./mysql yournpm-prod:/var/lib/
 $ docker commit yournpm-prod yourrepo/yournpm:2
 ```